datasayer/meerkat/README.md

 ===============
 Meerkat is a massive event log processing framework on top of Apache Hama, which provides high flexible features for aggregating, analyzing, and comparing data in real-time.

+Meerkat consists of three major components:

+ * GuardMeer - The "guard meerkats" are launched directly on the machines that generate the logs.
+They work as programed.
+For example, when "guard meerkats" spot a specific event, they report to the all GuardMeer or BossMeer.
+ * BossMeer - The boss of meerkats is usually aggregate the statistics.
+ * MeerCommunicator - A Client library for getting real-time reports.

 License
 ===============
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at